rest-for-physics/rest-school/day4/exam/readme.md

 * A new event class containing energy(s), rise time(s), triggered time(s), pulse FWHM(s) and pulse width 1/10 height(s).
 * A new process to convert TRestRawSignalEvent to our new event type, and extract observables like baseline noise level, first trigger position, etc.

 **Hint** You can take a look at the code of `TRestRawSignalAnalysisProcess` and `TRestRawToDetectorSignalProcess` for reference.
 You can also use the existing methods from `TRestRawSignalEvent` class.

+**HINT** To find multiple peaks, `TSpectrum` functionality from ROOT could be used.

 The template code for this exercise can be found in this directory.
+You need to first organize them into proper library directory structure, and compile the code as what we do in the morning.
+Then, you can try to fill-in the codes of your own to complete the job!